 - Delete transform.position from the text area and type in the wiggle expression.

 Here comes the fun part, the basic wiggle expression will wiggle the layer for the entire duration.
-Update the expression with below codes to start and stop the wiggle effect at a specific time.
+Update the expression with the below codes to start and stop the wiggle effect at a specific time.

 timeToStart = 5; if (time > timeToStart) { wiggle(10,20); } else { value; }